Bloomberg Creates a Parallel Presidential Race. Can He Win?

-When the leading Democratic presidential candidates marked Martin Luther King Jr. Dayby linking arms and marching through South Carolina's capital, Michael Bloomberg was nowhere near the early primary state.
+LITTLE ROCK, Ark.
+(AP) — When the leading Democratic presidential candidates marked Martin Luther King Jr. Day by linking arms and marching through South Carolina's capital, Michael Bloomberg was nowhere near the early primary state.

 The former New York mayor was instead in Arkansas, tossing out candy at a King Day parade and enjoying his status as the only presidential hopeful in town.